node-red/node-red.github.io/docs/hardware/raspberrypi.md

 Once you restart Node-RED and then browse to <b>http://{your-pi-address}:1880</b>
 you should now see two rpi-gpio nodes in the advanced section of the pallette.
 One to read from pins, and one to control pins.
-If they are not there then check the nrgpio command installed correctly to `~/node-red/nodes/core/hardware/nrgpio` and is executable by the user that you are running as.
+If they are not there then check both the **nrgpio** and **nrgpio.py** commands installed correctly to the `~/node-red/nodes/core/hardware/` directory and are executable by the user that you are running as.
 To check:

     $ ~/node-red/nodes/core/hardware/nrgpio ver 0

 should return...
-0.5.8    or greater - this is the version of the RPI.GPIO library.
+0.5.8    or greater - this is the version of the RPi.GPIO library.

 NOTE: the old Midori browser does not have adequate javascript support to use it with Node-RED.
 If you want to use a built in browser on the Pi please